SAP/spartacus-docs/_pages/dev/coupons/coupon.md

 ## Enabling Coupon Feature

-Coupon has a `coupon` feature flag that allows you to enable or disable the feature, as follows:
+The coupon feature has a `coupon` feature flag that allows you to enable or disable the feature, as follows:

 ```typescript
 features: {